Dhruv1249/ai-marketplace-assistant/README.md

-# 🤖 AI Marketplace Assistant
+# UrbanSwap - An AI Powered Marketplace

 A comprehensive Next.js application that leverages Google's Gemini AI to create professional e-commerce product pages with AI-generated content, real-time streaming, Firebase authentication, and a complete marketplace platform.